“If He Had Been a Man, You Know?”: Jo, Town Founder

 It does seem that Joseph worked hard.
 Larned said that the “cave or cellar” that he and Cates lived in for their first winter in Windham was “fashioned by the hands of [the] faithful negro.”
 Considering Cates’s age, it is likely that she was right — if Cates was around 80 years old, such work was likely beyond him.
 Moreover, the next summer Cates abandoned the cellar, purchased a settler’s lot from the Legatees, and built “with his servant, in the summer of 1689, the first house in the new Plantation.”
-Again, because of Cates’s age, it is likely that Joseph did much of the work.
+Again, because of Cates’s age, it is likely that Joseph did much or most of the work.
 Weaver wrote that Jonathan Ginnings had also helped with the construction, although Larned said that Ginnings did not arrive until the next year in 1690.
 And there was other work for Joseph to do.
 A. W. Parkhurst, another 19th-century local historian, wrote that, during their first winter in Windham, Cates and Joseph survived largely on game that Joseph had hunted or trapped.
 Parkhurst also said that Cates and Joseph inhabited the cellar “happily.”
 Did they really?
 Was Joseph actually pleased to be occupying a hole in the ground during a cold New England winter with a man who owned him?
 It seems more likely that 19th-century White folks, living after abolition, wanted to believe that Joseph was happy, loyal, and faithful.
 Postbellum Northerners did not always want to recall that slavery had once been commonplace in New England as well as in the South.
-While the story of Joe Ginne did remind late-1800s Windham residents of their own uncomfortable history of slavery, choosing to believe that Joseph had been a happy and faithful servant served to minimize that history.
+While the story of Joe Ginne did remind late-1800s Windham residents of their own uncomfortable history with slavery, choosing to believe that Joseph had been a happy and faithful servant would have served to minimize that history.